themeskult/wp-svbtle/README.md

 # wp-svbtle
 ### Wordpress admin area alternative inspired by svbtle.com

-### Installation
+#### Installation
-Just move wp-svbtle folder to your Wordpress path.
+Just move wp-svbtle folder to your Wordpress path and then log in.
 Enjoy!

 ![][2]